View-Based-Reverse-Engineering/Retriever-Benchmark/README.md

 The workflow can be dispatched manually, allowing to overwrite the `benchmark` parameter for all projects to force the retriever action to use the `hyperfine` benchmark to measure the execution time.
 In addition to that, the workflow is automatically triggered every day at 2:00 AM UTC to keep the results up-to-date.
-Since the workflow commits the analysis results back to the repository it requires the `contents: write` permissions.
+Since the workflow commits the analysis results back to the repository it requires the `contents: write` permission.

 ### How it works